google/flax/docs_nnx/guides/view.md

 Some layers in ML inherently involve state.
 Consider for example the `nnx.Dropout` layer, which behaves differently during training and evaluation.
 In these different scenarios, we need a simple way to ensure that the model behaves as intended to avoid silent bugs.
 A common pattern in other frameworks is to mutate a single `model` object to switch between training and evaluation modes.
 This requires the programmer to remember to toggle modes in many places throughout the code, which can hurt readability and lead to subtle bugs when a mode switch is forgotten.

-`nnx.view` offers a cleaner alternative: you declare the different model configurations once at the beginning of your code and then simply use the appropriate view wherever needed.
+`nnx.with_modules` offers a cleaner alternative: you declare the different model configurations once at the beginning of your code and then simply use the appropriate view wherever needed.
 Each view shares the same underlying weights, so parameter updates are automatically reflected across all views.
 We demonstrate this with a simple example below.

 ```{code-cell}
 import jax